tnoahc/docker_installs/README.md

 * You must have Docker-Compose installed in order to run NGinX Proxy Manager, Portainer-CE, or Navidrome with this script.

 Before prompting to install Docker or Docker-Compose, I do try to see if you already have them installed, and I skip the prompt if you do (or I try to anyway).

-## Recent changes
-- Added option for Raspbian install with Arm64 Chips.
-- Added Remotely as an application option
-- Added Guacamole as an application option

-## Future Work
-- [X] Make it work for Raspberry Pi
-- [X] Make it work for Arch
-- [X] Make it work for OpenSuse
-- [X] Maybe add a few other default containers to pull down and start running
-- [ ] Prompt for Credentials to use in NGinX Proxy Manager db settings vs. using the defaults.
-- [X] Set all Conteiners on a single docker network
-- [ ] Clean it up and split out functions to other files to make it easier to run / work on.

-## Contributing
-If you find issues, please let me know.
-I'm always open to new contributors helping me add Distro support, more software packages, etc.  Just clone the project and make a pull request with any changes you add.

-## Licensing
-My script is offered without warranty against defect, and is free for you to use any way / time you want.
-You may modify it in any way you see fit.
-Please see the individual project pages of the software packages for their licensing.

-## Contributors
-@binuengoor